VineetMittal007/LingoMate/README.md

 ![App Screenshot](./Screenshot%202024-10-13%20234538.png)

 ## Deployed
-The website is deployed on github pages. https://vineetmittal007.github.io/LingoMate/
+LingoMate is deployed on GitHub Pages.
+You can view the live version at https://vineetmittal007.github.io/LingoMate/

 ## Features